-After carefully measuring the brightness of thousands of disc-shaped galaxies with different orientations, the astronomers matched their observations to computer models of dusty galaxies.
+After carefully measuring the brightness of University of St Andrews thousands of disc-shaped galaxies with different orientations, the astronomers matched their observations to computer models of dusty galaxies.
 From this they were able to calibrate the models and, for the first time, determine how much light is obscured when a galaxy has a face-on orientation.
-This then allowed them to determine the absolute fraction of light that escapes in each direction from
+This then allowed them to determine the absolute fraction of light that escapes in each direction from a galaxy.

 While modern instruments allow astronomers to see further into space, they can't eliminate the obscuring effect from these tiny dust grains.
-"It is somewhat poetic that in order to discover the full glory of our Universe we first had to appreciate the very small," says Alister Graham from the Swinburne University of Technology
+"It is somewhat poetic that in order to discover the full glory of our Universe we first had to appreciate the very small" said Dr Alister Graham from the Swinburne University of Technology.

-The work is set to continue but with a change of focus from the study of the universe as a whole, to the study of individual galaxies.
-This requires two new facilities that are coming online this year.
+The work is set to continue but with a change of focus from the study of the Universe as a whole, to the study of individual galaxies.
+This requires two new facilities which are coming online this year.
 The first is the VISTA telescope, which will soon commence operations in Chile and the second is the Herschel satellite due for launch later in the year.

-"VISTA will enable us to see right through the dust while Herschel will directly detect the dust glow," says Jochen Liske of the European Southern Observatory.
+"VISTA will enable us to see right through the dust while Herschel will directly detect the dust glow" says Dr Liske of the European Southern Observatory.